Renormalization-group equations of the LEFT at two loops: dimension-five effects: Renormalization-group equations of the LEFT at two loops

 \subsection{Results}

-In App.~\ref{sec:LEFTRGE}, we provide the results for the LEFT RGEs at dimension five in our chirally symmetric scheme.
+In App.~\ref{sec:LEFTRGE}, we provide the results for the LEFT RGEs in our chirally symmetric scheme at dimension five, i.e., including all effects from a single insertion of a dimension-five operator suppressed by $1/v$ in the power counting.
 The results are given for the physical sector of the theory after having performed the field redefinitions that remove redundant operators.

 Our chirally symmetric HV scheme has a more complicated counterterm structure than \msbar{}.
 However, it is interesting to note that Green's functions and RGEs are more compact due to the absence of evanescent and chiral-symmetry-breaking terms.
 We emphasize that in the LEFT, which is a vector-like gauge theory, these finite renormalizations are a scheme choice and one could consistently calculate as well in the \msbar{} scheme.
 While \msbar{} is the natural choice for pure QED and QCD, the presence of chiral structures in higher-dimension operators makes our chirally symmetric scheme much more appealing: without the finite symmetry-restoring counterterms, one needs to take into account chiral-symmetry-breaking terms in matching contributions, in RGEs, as well as matrix elements.
 Overall, these effects have to cancel each other in relations between observables.
 In our scheme, chiral-symmetry-breaking terms are manifestly absent not only in relations between observables, but also in intermediate steps, such as matching contributions or RGEs.